 Driven to constantly develop artistically and expand his repertoire, Franz enters his second season as Artistic Director of the Boise Baroque Orchestra where historically informed performances are the driving force behind this new endeavor.
 Collaborations with Opera Idaho in a semi-staged performance of Handel’s Acis and Galatea featuring Grammy Award winning tenor, Karim Sulayman, the Boise High School Chamber Orchestra and the Boise Philharmonic Master Chorale in a program of music by Haydn and Bach are key to broadening the footprint of this ensemble’s vital work in the community.
 Under his leadership, the orchestra will undertake its first ever commercial recording project of Classical Oboe Concerti for Centaur Records featuring rising star oboist Bhavani Kotha.

-As Associate Conductor of the Houston Symphony, Franz was recently honored as the first member of the Symphony conducting staff with the Raphael Fliegel Award for Visionary Leadership.
-It was presented to Franz in recognition of his immense success in advancing the organization’s educational and community engagement activities.
-He continues to lead the Symphony in a broad range of creative educational and family concerts, including its summer neighborhood concert series, an outreach program dedicated to bringing music to all of Houston’s communities.
-During his tenure, attendance at family and educational concerts has almost doubled.
+This season Franz celebrates his 13th year as Associate Conductor of the Houston Symphony where he was recently honored as the first member of the orchestra conducting staff with the Raphael Fliegel Award for Visionary Leadership.
+It was presented to him in recognition of his immense success in advancing the organization’s education and community engagement activities.
+A tireless ambassador for music education, he has positively impacted student concert attendance during his tenure and has led the Symphony in a broad range of creative, education and engaging family concerts including its summer neighborhood concert series and outreach programs dedicated to bringing music to all of Houston’s communities.

 Latest reviews (2019):